 The formal name of the SQL standard is ISO/IEC 9075 “Database Language SQL”.
-A revised version of the standard is released from time to time; the most recent update appearing in 2011.
-The 2011 version is referred to as ISO/IEC 9075:2011, or simply as SQL:2011.
-The versions prior to that were SQL:2008, SQL:2003, SQL:1999, and SQL-92.
+A revised version of the standard is released from time to time; the most recent update appearing in 2016.
+The 2016 version is referred to as ISO/IEC 9075:2016, or simply as SQL:2016.
+The versions prior to that were SQL:2011, SQL:2008, SQL:2006, SQL:2003, SQL:1999, and SQL-92.
 Each version replaces the previous one, so claims of conformance to earlier versions have no official merit.
 PostgreSQL development aims for conformance with the latest official version of the standard where such conformance does not contradict traditional features or common sense.
 Many of the features required by the SQL standard are supported, though sometimes with slightly differing syntax or function.
 Further moves towards conformance can be expected over time.

 SQL-92 defined three feature sets for conformance: Entry, Intermediate, and Full.
 Most database management systems claiming SQL standard conformance were conforming at only the Entry level, since the entire set of features in the Intermediate and Full levels was either too voluminous or in conflict with legacy behaviors.

 Starting with SQL:1999, the SQL standard defines a large set of individual features rather than the ineffectively broad three levels found in SQL-92.
 A large subset of these features represents the “Core” features, which every conforming SQL implementation must supply.
 The rest of the features are purely optional.